How to mummify a pharaoh: A step-by-step guide

 Step 3: Make sure you remove the brain

-They then used a long, hook-like tool made of bronze or iron to break through the bone and reach the brain.
+Once they had access, they then used a long, hook-like tool made of bronze or iron to break through the remaining bone and reach the brain.

-The tool was then used to break up the brain and pull it out through the nose.
+The same tool was then used to break up the brain into smaller segments, and then pulled out through the nose.

-It is worth noting that the removal of the brain was not always successful, and sometimes parts of the brain were left behind.
+This must have been a messy and time-consuming task.
+It is worth noting that the removal of the brain was not always successful, and sometimes parts of the brain were left behind in the mummies.

-This was not considered a major issue, as the ancient Egyptians believed that the heart was the most important organ, and it was the only one that was left in the body during mummification.
+But, this was not considered a major issue, as the ancient Egyptians believed that the heart was the most important organ anyway.

 Step 4: Add some extra stuff...

-After the removal of the internal organs, the body cavity would be filled with a variety of substances, such as linen, sawdust, or resin-soaked bandages.
+After the removal of the internal organs, the mostly hollow body cavity would then be filled with a variety of substances, such as linen, sawdust, or resin-soaked bandages.

 This step helped to restore the natural shape of the body, which would have been distorted during the removal of the internal organs.

-Also, the substances used for stuffing helped to dry out any remaining moisture in the body, preventing decay and preserving the mummy.
+Also, the substances used for stuffing helped to dry out any remaining moisture in the body, which would help in preventing decay and preserving the mummy.

 Step 5: Dehydration with natron

-This process prevented the body from decomposing and helped to preserve it for the afterlife.
+If done correctly, this process prevented any future decomposition and helped to preserve it for the afterlife.

 Step 6: Embalming

 Once the body was dehydrated, it was time for embalming.
-This involved the application of various oils, resins, and balms to the body to help preserve it.
+This involved the application of various oils, resins, and balms to the body.

 The embalmers would massage the body with these substances and then wrap it in linen bandages.